The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 Q. Can you hook me up to play with someone?
 Do you have people on staff to play with?
 Can I join your staff as a Top/bottom?

-A. Sorry, we neither provide play partners, nor do we facilitate hook-ups.
-Our staff is an all-volunteer staff, and we do NOT provide play partners.
+A. No. Our staff is an all-volunteer staff, and we do NOT provide play partners.
 The best way to meet new play partners is to get out to community events (like coffee times and munches) and talk to people.
 It usually takes attending a regular event a minimum of three times before someone relaxes enough to actually start meeting and connecting with people.
 So don’t attend once and never return.
 Everyone was new once.
 The more you get out and meet people, the easier it is to talk to people.
 Do some of our volunteers play?
 Yes, because we’re all members of the club.
 But do not arrive with the expectation that you’ll be able to arrange for someone to play with you.

 (Not a complete list of rules, and subject to revision/modification without prior notice.
 Follow a staffer’s directions.
-You will still have to attend the New Member Orientation Class even if you’ve memorized this list.)
+If you have never attended or joined the club in the past, you still must attend the New Member Orientation Class even if you’ve memorized this list of rules.)

-- We have a mandatory face mask dress code rule.
-You MUST wear a cloth or similar material face covering that covers your nose AND your mouth at ALL times.
-Even when playing.
-The only exception is if you are eating and sitting at a table.
-Otherwise, your mask must be on.
-If we have to remind you three times to put your mask on, we will ask you to leave (no refund).
-We will have a limited number of masks available for sale (touchless pay/credit/debit card only).
+- MASK RULE: We have a mandatory face mask dress code rule.
+When masks are required, you must wear it over your mouth AND nose, not around your chin.
+If we have to remind you three times to wear your mask properly, we will ask you to leave (no refund).
+We have a limited number of masks available for sale (touchless pay/credit/debit card only).

 - Players assume ALL risk for their activities and attendance.
-In a post-Covid world, we cannot guarantee anything.
+In a world with Covid-19, we cannot guarantee anything.

 - Temperature checks will take place upon arrival and throughout the evening.